Zainudin Ismail

-Zainudin bin Haji Ismail (19 November 1959–5 December 2017) was a Malaysian politician from Negeri Sembilan.
-He was a Member of Parliament Jelebu from May 2013 to December 2017 representing the Barisan Nasional (BN) from United Malays National Organisation (UMNO).
+Zainudin bin Haji Ismail (19 November 1961 – 5 December 2017) was a Malaysian politician from Negeri Sembilan.
+He was a Member of Parliament for Jelebu from May 2013 to December 2017 representing the Barisan Nasional (BN) from United Malays National Organisation (UMNO).

 Death

-He died on 5 December 2017 at the age of 58 due to a brain tumor.
+He died on 5 December 2017 at the age of 56 due to a brain tumor.

 Due to he died less than two years before Parliament was dissolved, the Election Commission of Malaysia did not hold a by-election to fill the vacant seat.